 The interaction between drug and disease is known

-cancer drug Gleevec, can have significant side effects, emphasizing
+cancer drug Gleevec, can have off-target effects: significant

 A relatively new drug target is found on the

 of cancer cells.
 These are molecular binding sites.
 One

 as CD20, is targeted by the drug Rituxan.
 Here a